mvnrsa/FiberyAPIs/README.md

 ## Webhooks

-If you are planning to use the webhooks you have to publish and run the migrations and seeder as above.
+If you are planning to use the webhooks you have to publish and run the migrations and seeder as above and change `webhooks_enabled` to true in the config file.

 Then you have to edit the rows in the `fibery_map` table to set the laravel model and field names and mark some fields for each model as reference fields.
 Reference fields are used by the API client to match entities in Fibery to models in Laravel.

 Then you can call the `add_webhook` method with a type name to generate a unique url and set up the webhook in Fibery.
 The method accepts a second `tag` parameter which adds a tag to the webhook url to make finding calls in log files easier.